Who are we?

 To qualify, students must have a high school diploma or GED and meet one or more of the following criteria:

 - first-generation college student (neither parent graduated from a 4-year college)

-Prospective students meet with the director, Marian Herb, to discuss eligibility, the services they need, and program requirements before they are admitted to Project Mainstay.
+Prospective students meet with the interim director, Melina Baer, to discuss eligibility, the services they need, and program requirements before they are admitted to Project Mainstay.